neil-feris/ITunesManager/README.md

 ## Security

 No API keys are required to use the API.
 If required, you can add your own API key to the `config.js` file in the backend directory.
-Helmet is used to secure the Express server by set security related headers.
+Helmet is used to secure the Express server by setting security related headers.

 ## Demo